Trichotillomania

 Bizarre-patterned lesion covered with short hairs in 11-year-old girl.

-Typical geometric shape trichotillomania in a 7-year-old boy.
+Typical geometric shape trichotillomania in 7-year-old boy.
 Smooth baldness of scalp surface at this age is rare.

 Sometimes, alopecia is not circumscribed but simply shows deficient hair volume, as in this 9-year-old girl.